CiscoSE/platinum-onboard/ceapi/README.md

 ## Configuration / Service Setup

-To install this application prepare a unix based Apache / PHP Server in follow the guide below.
+To install this application prepare a unix based Apache / PHP Server and follow the guide below.
 In this guide we will assume the default server directory is /var/www/html

 1. Copy all PHP files in this CEAPI directory to your web server.